Skip to content

 Swisshelm Park Solar

-The URA is in the process of completing environmental remediation at a site in the Swisshelm Park neighborhood that was formerly a dumping ground for slag, a derivative of the steel manufacturing process.
-Once remediation is complete, the URA plans to issue a Request for Proposals for a future solar development.
+The URA is in the process of completing environmental remediation at a site in the Swisshelm Park neighborhood that was formerly an industrial dumping ground for slag.
+Once remediation is complete, the URA plans to issue a Request for Proposals for a future solar development and to transfer a portion of the property to the City of Pittsburgh for an extension of Frick Park.

 Background